Wildfire moves closer to Glacier National Park’s scenic road

 Other campgrounds, the historic Lake McDonald Lodge and private cabins along Going-to-the-Sun Road are already under evacuation orders.

+Businesspeople who serve tourists in the park said the fire has already hurt them.

+“The smoke is what’s affecting us,” Glacier Outfitters co-owner Shelby Handlin Hampton told the Missoulian.
+The fire deterred Glacier visitors from the outdoor activities that her shop supports.

-It comes as officials said a wildfire near California’s Yosemite National Park has been fully contained following a recent weekslong closure.
+The fire in Glacier National Park comes as officials said a wildfire near California’s Yosemite National Park has been fully contained following a recent weekslong closure.

 Information from: Missoulian, http://www.missoulian.com